pyeventsourcing/eventsourcing/README.md

 Use the library's `Aggregate` base class and `event` decorator to define an event-sourced aggregate.
 Derive your aggregate classes from the `Aggregate` base class.
 Use the `@event` decorator to define aggregate event classes that will be triggered when command methods are called.
+You can create a new aggregate instance by calling the aggregate class.

 ```python
 from eventsourcing.domain import Aggregate, event